Tswings/PCL/README.md

 # PCL
-Prompt-based Conservation Learning for Multi-hop Question Answering.
+# "Prompt-based Conservation Learning for Multi-hop Question Answering" was accepted to COLING 2022.